AdobeDocs/analytics.en/help/components/c-classifications2/crb/classification-quickstart-rules.md

 Classification rules regularly look for unclassified terms.
 If a rule match is found, the rules add the terms to your classification data tables automatically.
 You can also use classification rules to overwrite existing keys.

-## Classification rules {#concept_CF2F64BD96454FBFAA84638FC7DEA263}

-Classification rules regularly look for unclassified terms.
-If a rule match is found, the rules add the terms to your classification data tables automatically.
-You can also use classification rules to overwrite existing keys.

 **[!UICONTROL Analytics]** > **[!UICONTROL Admin]** > **[!UICONTROL Classification Rule Builder]**

 The Rule Builder lets you create a *`classification rule set`*, which is a list of *`classification rules`*.
 A rule matches criteria you specify, then performs an action.